-The Acting Curriculum Leader of Communications (English, Literacy and Languages) and a part-time Music teacher adverts close on 22 and 29 September (respectively) and we are intending to interview for both in the next two weeks.
+We appointed an Acting Curriculum Leader of Communications (English, Literacy and Languages) today and once pre-employment checks have been completed I will be able to confirm who the successful candidate is.
+The part-time Music teacher vacancy closes this Sunday and we hope to interview for this in the next week or so.
 Both of these posts are temporary and are to cover the maternity leave of the current post holders.

 Achievement Ties – Nominations

-Nomination forms will be available online/from the school office from Monday 30 September and must be submitted by Friday 11 October, at latest, to Mr Moncrieff.
+Nomination forms will be available online/from the school office and register teachers from Monday 30 September and must be submitted by Friday 11 October, at latest, to Mr Moncrieff.
+Staff, pupils/carers and coaches/leaders/community partners can nominate pupils.
 Please use this document for more details about the categories and criteria to apply for one.
-If you require any further details please email email@example.com .
+If you require any further details please email firstname.lastname@example.org .

 Knox Academy’s Vision

 Thank you to all parents/carers who took the time to complete the online survey to help us create our vision for the next 5-10 years at Knox Academy.
-Staff, pupils, parents/carers and community partners will now form a small group to analyse the results and then use the four top words as a framework for our vision statement.
-Once this has been done I will let everyone know what it is.
-It is great that our vision will truly be a joint vision as all the key groups have had a say in leading in it.
-A huge thank you to our community partners, staff and pupils for their engagement with the survey too.
+The four most popular words from pupils, parents/carers, staff and community partners are: respect(ful), inspire(d), achieve(ment) and kind (ness).
+A working group of staff, pupils, parents/carers and community partners will now work together to use these words as a framework for our vision statement.
+Once this statement has been finalised over the next few weeks I will let you know what this is.
+Thank you to all parents/carers who took part in this survey.
+Your views were most valued.

 Our full programme of study support is now available.
 Please encourage your young person to attend these as it is better for young people to be supported throughout the year than to try to cram support in at the last minute before exams.
 The sessions provide an opportunity for supporting homework, exam preparation and extension tasks.

 Any lost property will be held at the school for reclaiming for one month.
-After this period items will either be recycled to our ‘preloved uniform’ clothing, which will be available for parents/carers to select items from at school events, or to the East Lothian Uniform Bank is available for families to access via a support letter from the school.
+After this period items will either be recycled to our ‘pre-loved to re-loved uniform’, which will be available for parents/carers to select items from at school events, or will be sent to the East Lothian Uniform Bank which is available for families to access via a support letter from the school.